-- e) Pace Yourself.
+e) Pace Yourself.
 There's no need to plan giant events focusing on just HBV, especially early on, as you may have problems attracting large amounts of people.
 Only after your team has held a handful of good events and people know you should you plan a larger event such as a national Hep B Awareness Week in the spring.
-Another good idea is to tag on to some larger event or health seminar.
-Staff and students in charge will be more receptive to your cause and may allow you to speak to attendees. - f) Preparation.
-Always get together with your team the night before or preferably earlier to think carefully about what you will need for the event and to ensure your team will be there when they said they would.
-Collect/borrow/buy whatever you need and have everything ready to go. - g) Debrief.
-After events, get together and discuss what went wrong/right.
-Figure out what needs to be done to improve the next one.
-Write down the steps to replicate events that went well for future reference.
+Another good idea is to tag on to some kind of culture show or health seminar.
+Staff and students in charge will be more receptive to your cause and may allow you to speak to attendees over a mike.